nuuuwan/news_lk3_data/README.md

 *2024-01-25 12:17:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Death-of-Sanath-Nishantha-great-loss-to-Mahinda-Rajapaksa-party-and-people/108-275707) · `en`

-Colombo, Jan 25 (Daily Mirror) - The death of State Minister Sanath Nishantha is a great loss to former president Mahinda Rajapaksa, to the party and to the people in the Puttalam district, Urban Development and Housing, Chief Government Whip and Minister Prasanna Ranatunga said.
+Colombo, Jan 25 (Daily Mirror) - The death of State Minister Sanath Nishantha is a great loss to former president Mahinda Rajapaksa, to the party and to the people in the Puttalam, Urban Development and Housing, Chief Government Whip and Minister Prasanna Ranatunga said.

 He told the media that Sanath Nishantha had worked for the people in the Puttalam and Chilaw districts.
 He met with the accident while in his way Colombo after participating in two occasions in Puttalam and Chilaw.